B. V. S. Ravi

-Bachimanchi Venkata Subrahmanyam Ravi, better known as B. V. S. Ravi, is an Indian screenwriter, director, actor and producer who works in Telugu cinema.
+Bachimanchi Venkata Subrahmanyam Ravi, better known as B. V. S. Ravi or Macha Ravi, is an Indian screenwriter, director, actor and producer who works in Telugu cinema.

 Personal life

 He was born in Nidadavole town in Andhra Pradesh and is a native Vijayawada.
 His father was a lecturer in Economics and his mother is a homemaker.
 Ravi did his schooling from NSM Public school, a highly reputed school in Vijayawada.
 After graduating in Civil engineering from VEC Engineering College, Bellari, he moved to Hyderabad to pursue a career in the movies.
 He is known to be a voracious reader.
 His writing style is known for quick wit and high drama.

 He is married to Srilatha and resides in Hyderabad with his family.

 Career

 Writer

 Ravi has started out as an assistant to Posani Krishna Murali and has worked under him for over 54 movies.
 During this period, he had developed close association with Koratala Siva & Boyapati Srinu.

 In 2002, he cemented his place as commercial writer in the industry with his first story Girlfriend.
 He gained notable recognition as an assistant writer for the movies Bhadrachalam & Seetharama Raju.

 Ravi started working independently in 2003 and had scored a major success with the critically acclaimed commercial hit movie, Satyam.
 He continues to flourish as a writer and has worked with K Raghavendra Rao, Boyapati Srinu, Koratala Siva, V.V.
 Vinayak, Puri Jagannath, Bommarillu Bhaskar, YVS Chowdary etc. He has written for all major stars in the industry - Chiranjeevi, Balakrishna, Nagarjuna, Venkatesh, Mohanbabu, Pawan Kalyan, Prabhas, Junior NTR, Allu Arjun, Raviteja etc.

 His notable works as a writer include Satyam, Bhadra, Parugu, King, Denikaina Ready etc.

 In 2012, he started his long-term association with Puri Jagannath and has written for major projects Devudu Chesina Manushulu, Cameraman Ganga tho Rambabu, Iddarammayilatho etc.

 He is also an in-house writer for the production house Sri Venkateswara Creations helmed by noted producer “Dil” Raju.